-In summary, the applicant adequately demonstrates that sufficient funds will be available for the operating needs of the project.
-Furthermore, the applicant adequately demonstrates that the financial feasibility of the proposal is based upon reasonable projections of costs and charges.
+In summary, the applicant adequately demonstrates the financial feasibility of the project is based upon reasonable and adequately supported assumptions regarding projected utilization, revenues (charges) and operating costs.
 Therefore, the application is conforming to this criterion.

 (6) The applicant shall demonstrate that the proposed project will not result in unnecessary duplication of existing or approved health service capabilities or facilities.